 Over the past two decades, few kitchen features have become more in-demand than granite countertops.
-Introduced in the 1980s as an alternative to marble, granite countertops have become easier to cut and ship in the decades since, making them a mainstay in kitchens around the world.
-Whether you’re renovating your kitchen for a new modern look, constructing a new home from the ground up or just weighing your options, you’ll find that not only are granite countertops more affordable, they’re also practical.
+Introduced in the 1980s as an alternative to marble, granite countertops have become easier to cut and ship in the 21st century, making them a mainstay in kitchens around the world.
+Whether you’re renovating your kitchen for a modern look, constructing a home from the ground up or just daydreaming of new designs, you’ll find that not only are granite countertops more affordable, they’re also practical.

 Granite countertop cost breakdown

-- Grade: There’s no international standard for grading granite, so most manufacturers and retailers use their own system.
-Commercial-grade granite has small minerals scattered throughout with less color variation, mid-grade granite features more vibrant colors and patterns, and high-grade granite includes a one-of-a-kind display of hues and configurations.
+- Granite grade: There’s no international standard for grading granite, so most manufacturers and retailers use their own system.
+Basically, though, commercial-grade granite has small minerals scattered throughout with less color variation, mid-grade granite features more vibrant colors and patterns, and high-grade granite includes a one-of-a-kind display of hues and configurations.

-- Location: Your home’s location and the granite’s location of origin can also play a role in cost.
-Granite imported from China tends to be less expensive due to the country’s low labor costs, while granite imports from Brazil and Italy are higher priced.
+- Location: The granite’s location of origin can be significant.
+Granite imported from China tends to be less expensive due to that country’s low labor costs, while granite imports from Brazil and Italy are higher priced.
 Furthermore, because granite is so heavy, the farther you live from the slab’s original location, the more you’ll pay in shipping costs.

 - Color: The more exotic and unique the colors of your granite slab, the more expensive it will be.
 For example, Blue Bahia granite out of Brazil is currently an in-demand color that fetches $90-$100 per square foot before installation costs.

-- Size: Not only do the length and width of your granite slabs play a role, but the thickness of the slabs are instrumental in determining price as well.
-Thicker countertops are higher quality and more durable, so they run at a higher price.
+- Size: Not only do the length and width of your granite slabs matter, but their depth as well.
+Thicker countertops are higher quality and more durable, so they run to a higher price.

-- Edge details: If you’re planning to give your countertops intricate edges, you can expect to pay a higher price, since it requires additional work for the fabricator.
+- Edge details: If you’re planning to give your countertops intricate edges, you can expect to pay more, since the detailing requires additional work for the fabricator.
 Three of the most popular edge styles include oversized radius, bullnose and eased.

 Financing options for granite countertops

-If you have good credit, a personal loan could be a great option for financing your new granite countertop installation.
-With interest rates currently ranging as low as 5%, if you have stellar credit and can secure a low interest rate on your loan, you can continue building your credit score while paying off your granite countertops and installation over time.
+A personal loan could be a great option for financing your granite countertop installation.
+If you have stellar credit and can secure a low interest rate on your loan, you can continue building your credit score while paying off your granite countertops and their installation over time.

 Home equity loan

-If you’re a homeowner, a home equity loan may also be a good way to finance your new granite countertop installation.
+If you own a significant percentage of your home, a home equity loan may also be a good way to finance your new granite countertops.
 This type of loan allows you to borrow against the value of your home and includes predictable monthly payments and low interest rates.

 Home equity line of credit